Unless otherwise credited, all photographs are © David Ritchie and may not be used without my permission.

 Hurley-built boats are low riders, broad of beam with a hull designed to glide through waters that craft with differing designs might struggle through.
 Tough boats built to work.

-And work they still do, after years of service.
+And work they still do, after decades of service.
 Some in their sixth decade are still fishing the Great Lakes.
 How many working machines can that be said of?
 Certainly not any trucks, planes, train engines or rolling stock that I can name.

 Last week John Hurley (Ralph’s son) and I visited Port Dover on a fine day for motorcycling, a good ride to remember.
 We parked the bikes and walked the docks where the fishing boats tie off.